Jewels of James VI and I: Buckingham and Sackville Crowe

+Philip Jacobson, the court jeweller, appraised more items to be pawned with or by Philip Calandrini in June 1629, including the two "great halfround pearls" from the Mirror of Great Britain.
 In 1634, some of the pieces pledged by Crowe, including the "Three Brothers", were in the hands of Garret van Schoonhoven and Francis Vanhoven of Amsterdam.
 Charles I gave Sir William Boswell and the London goldsmith Nathaniel Gerrard a commission to redeem and dispose of some of these jewels.
 Gerrard quarrelled with the financier Philip Burlamachi over the value of the jewels.